 In 2012 Adam decided to pursue his love for the outdoors, taking 12 months unpaid leave from corporate life to complete a Certificate III in Outdoor Recreation.
 From here on out we spent many a weekend hiking, camping and adventuring.
 Finding relief from corporate life and the concrete jungle in the National Parks and forests on the outskirts of Sydney.

 In 2014 Leigh came across an article in her health fund’s magazine about walking holidays on long distance hiking trails.
 It was here, in the least likely of places that she first read about the Pacific Crest Trail.
 A 4,265km journey from Mexico to Canada.
 The article was quickly torn from the magazine and posted on the refrigerator with the thought of “what an incredible adventure, I would love to do that one day”.

-Whilst on a much needed mini break in New Zealand, Adam came across a coffee table book, ‘A walking guide to New Zealand’s Long Trail – Te Araroa’ at our B and B. With much research, open mindsets and embracing the notion that everything happens for a reason, we committed to embarking on a Thru-hike of the TA.
+Whilst on a much needed mini break in New Zealand, Adam came across a coffee table book, ‘A walking guide to New Zealand’s Long Trail – Te Araroa’ at our B&B. With much research, open minds and embracing the notion that everything happens for a reason, we committed to embarking on a thru-hike of the TA.

 After much planning we set out from Cape Reinga on 17th October 2018 and after 148 days, walked into Bluff on the 13th March 2019.
 The TA was an epic adventure, teaching us a lot about life and ourselves.
 The trail challenged us mentally and physically and affirmed our love for adventure and the outdoors.

 The decision to continue the adventure came naturally, as we neared the end of our TA journey we decided to extend our career break from 6 months to 1 year and with our newly gained trail legs, set out to walk from Mexico to Canada on the PCT.